 Let’s look for a minute at this question instead, “Would God consider you a good person?”
 We just examined God’s holiness in the above section.
 Remember, God is perfectly holy and He cannot come into contact with sin.
 Let’s go a step further and look at God’s basic law, the Ten Commandments from Exodus 20:3-17.
-Click the link and glance over them for a moment.
 Have you ever broken even one of these in your life?
 Have you ever lied?
 Stolen anything?
 Lusted?
 Have you ever coveted what is your neighbor’s?

 Do you see how when we compare our “goodness” to God’s holiness we realize that we have all broken God’s law, we all have sinned?
 Our very sin nature prevents us from being able to judge our own selves and therefore our self-proclamations of being a “good” person become worthless.
 Compared to God no one is good, no, not one (Romans 3:10-18).
 Paul summarized the point this way in the Bible in Romans 3:23 “For all have sinned, and come short of the glory of God.”
 Thus, we all owe God the wages for our sins – which is eternal death.”

 “But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death.” - Revelation 21:8